khalil-research/leo/README.md

 ```

 |-- code
-    |-- leo
     |-- cpp
     |-- python
         |-- leo
 |-- resources
     |-- instances
     |-- bin
 ```

-The `code/leo/cpp` folder contains the code for BDD Manager, which is based on the implementation of [1] available at https://www.andrew.cmu.edu/user/vanhoeve/mdd/.
-Once the binary is successfully built, run the code in `code/leo/python/leo` package for executing different phases of LEO.
+The `code/cpp` folder contains the code for BDD Manager, which is based on the implementation of [1] available at https://www.andrew.cmu.edu/user/vanhoeve/mdd/.
+Once the binary is successfully built, run the code in `code/python/leo` package for executing different phases of LEO.

 ## Building the C++ code

 Building the C++ code is straightforward, thanks to Andre and David.
-Go to `code/leo/cpp` and correctly set the following items based on your system in `makefile`.
+Go to `code/cpp` and correctly set the following items based on your system in `makefile`.

 ```
 SYSTEM     = x86-64_linux